dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0901.md

 One of the most obvious reasons why CT is changing is that computing technologies are changing.
 Throughout the long reign of Moore's law for silicon chips, the basic architecture of chips in computers and mobile devices has remained true to the von Neumann design from 1945 — separate memory and processing units, with a processor stepping through instructions stored in memory.
 The notion of「computational steps」in the modern definitions of CT comes from this design as well as from Alan Turing's definitions of computing.

-But Moore's law cannot be sustained because of the physics of silicon and the nature of the chip-making process.1 For this reason, researchers have been searching for new technologies that might supersede silicon-based von Neumann architectures and continue the exponential growth rate of information processing speed.
+But Moore's law cannot be sustained because of the physics of silicon and the nature of the chip-making process.
+[1] For this reason, researchers have been searching for new technologies that might supersede silicon-based von Neumann architectures and continue the exponential growth rate of information processing speed.
 Quantum computers, neural networks, reversible computers, DNA computers, memristor computers, and a few others are prime candidates.
 Each technology defines a new computational model that is the target for designers.

-Consider, for instance, the D-wave, a commercial quantum computer.2 It is designed to solve a set of equations, well known in physics as the Ising Model, which describe how certain systems settle into minimum energy states.
+Consider, for instance, the D-wave, a commercial quantum computer.
+[2] It is designed to solve a set of equations, well known in physics as the Ising Model, which describe how certain systems settle into minimum energy states.
 Programming a D-wave computer means to encode the problem as a set of Ising equations and to input the coefficients into the machine; execution means to let the machine settle into a minimum energy state corresponding to the solution of the equations (a few microseconds); readout consists of reading the qubits (quantum bits) of the machine and interpreting them as the answer.
-There is no concept here of an「instruction set」or of programming as「designing a sequence of steps.」Most computer scientists, on being shown how to set up the D-wave machine for the first time, experience a mind tilt — the process is nothing like the programming process they have known all their professional lives.3 Trained physicists have much less trouble understanding the machine.
+There is no concept here of an「instruction set」or of programming as「designing a sequence of steps.」Most computer scientists, on being shown how to set up the D-wave machine for the first time, experience a mind tilt — the process is nothing like the programming process they have known all their professional lives.
+[3] Trained physicists have much less trouble understanding the machine.
 The current working definition of CT — formulating a problem so that it can be solved as a series of computational steps — fails to describe the computational thinking this machine involves.

 DNA computing is another technology being investigated.
-In 1994 researchers performed an experiment in which they encoded possible paths in a map into strands of DNA, and then used the chemical methods of the day to evolve the initial mixture into one where the majority of strands represented the shortest tour of the map.4 Considerable progress has been made with this technology.
+In 1994 researchers performed an experiment in which they encoded possible paths in a map into strands of DNA, and then used the chemical methods of the day to evolve the initial mixture into one where the majority of strands represented the shortest tour of the map.
+[4] Considerable progress has been made with this technology.
 In 2016, another research team used the modern CRISPR gene editing technique to insert an image into the DNA of a bacterium.
 Computer scientists trained to think in terms of computational steps have more trouble than molecular biologists understanding how DNA computing works.

 These examples illustrate CT has expanded beyond the idea of problem solving with computational steps.
 Our broader definition — designing computations that get computers to do jobs for us, as well as explaining and interpreting the world as a complex of information processes — is closer to the mark.

+1 Denning and Lewis (2017).

+2 McGeoch (2014).

+3 See Walter Tichy's interview with Catherine McGeoch, Ubiquity July 2017, for a worked example of an Ising equation and its encoding into a form for the D-wave machine to solve, https://ubiquity.acm.org/article.cfm?id=3084688.

+4 Adleman (1994).

 ## 9.2 Design